 Homemade, high-quality stocks are the foundation for sauces, soups and many other dishes in restaurant kitchens.
 While we don’t need our home kitchens to keep up with restaurant standards, this ridiculously easy process will improve the flavour of your cooking immensely.

 The most useful stocks to make are chicken, beef, fish and vegetable stock.
 It’s also a good idea to make it in large batches—it freezes beautifully and then you always have it on hand.
 Your stock should consist of 100 percent water, 50 percent bones and 10 percent vegetables.
 In other words, 6 L of water would need about 2.5 kg (6 lbs) bones and 454 g (1 lb) vegetables*.

 *Fish stock is the exception.
 It cooks very quickly so less water is required.
 Fish stocks need half the amount of vegetables to 4 L water ad 2.5 kg bones.
 Often a cup of white wine is added to fish stock for flavour.

-It’s recommended to cut the bones into smaller pieces (4 inches or so) in order to extract the most flavour and gelatine from the bones.
+This helps extract the most flavour and gelatine from the bones.
 If you’re not in the mood, throw them in whole—life is short.

 Vegetables should be cut in a size proportional to the cook time of the stock.
 You want the flavour extracted from the vegetables, but don’t need them turning to mush or it will interfere with the clarity of your stock.
 Beef stocks should be cooked for 6 to 8 hours, so vegetables can go in whole, or halved.
 Chicken stocks are cooked for 3 to 4 hours, so vegetables should be cut into 2-in. pieces.
 Fish stocks cook very quickly, so in order to get the most flavour they should be coarsely diced.

 Originally published October 2nd, 2015.
+Updated October 2020.